Academic Definitions and Terminology

 • Students completing a Bachelor of Arts degree with a major in Psychology and an additional major in Political Science.

-• Students completing a Bachelor of Science degree in Biology with an additional major in Chemistry.
+• Students completing a Bachelor of Science degree in Biology with an additional major in Mathematics.

 Minor